nemonik/hands-on-DevOps/readme.md

 3. Then click `root/helloworld` repo and `ACTIVATE REPOSITORY`, then `SAVE` under the `Main` section to enable Drone orchestration for the project.
 4. Then click the Drone logo in the upper left of the page to return home.

 You won't have any builds to start, but when you do the builds will increment starting from 1.

+The build colors mean something:

+- `Red`- indicates a failed build.
-Red is failed the build.
-Yellow-orange is a presently executing build.
-Green is a build that passed.
+- `Yellow-orange` - is the presently executing build.
+- `Green` - is a build that passed.

 When a build does start, click on its row to open and monitor it.
 The UI will update as the build proceeds informing you as to its progress.

 #### 8.10.11.2.
 Trigger the build